-Preferred Series A Subclass 1 (Redeemable Noncontrolling Interest)
+Preferred Series A Subclass 1 (Redeemable noncontrolling interest)

 BCH, a consolidated subsidiary of Ben LP, has non-unitized equity outstanding.
-The Preferred Series A Subclass 1 Unit Accounts are non-participating and convertible on a dollar basis.
+The Preferred Series A Subclass 1 Unit accounts are non-participating and convertible on a dollar basis.
 The 4th Amended and Restated Limited Partnership Agreement ("LPA") of BCH governs the terms of BCH's equity securities.

-Beginning June 1, 2018, the Preferred Series A Subclass 1 Unit Account holders agreed to temporarily reduce the preferred return rate.
-In 2019, Preferred Series A Subclass 1 Unit Account holders signed an agreement to forbear the right to receive an annualized preferred return in excess of a rate determined materially consistent with the methodology below until, initially, the earlier of December 31, 2019 or three months following the issuance of the limited trust association charters by the Texas Department of Banking.
+Beginning June 1, 2018, the Preferred Series A Subclass 1 Unitholders agreed to temporarily reduce the preferred return rate.
+On March 31, 2019, Preferred Series A Subclass 1 Unit Account holders signed an agreement to forbear the right to receive an annualized preferred return in excess of a rate determined materially consistent with the methodology below until, initially, the earlier of December 31, 2019 or three months following the issuance of the limited trust association charters by the Texas Department of Banking.
 The charters from the Texas Department of Banking were not issued as of December 31, 2019.
-In 2020, this forbearance agreement was extended through June 30, 2020.
+In 2020, this forbearance agreement was extended through March 31, 2020.
 The income allocation methodology under this forbearance agreement was as follows: